Chart Color Schemes

 Health performance in Tenambit - East Maitland is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Tenambit - East Maitland faces significant health challenges, as indicated by health data.
+Tenambit - East Maitland faces significant health challenges, as indicated by data from 2016.

-Both younger and older age groups have notable prevalence of common health conditions.
-Private health cover is more prevalent here than the average SA2 area, at approximately 52% of the total population (~5,518 people).
-The most common medical conditions are mental health issues and arthritis, affecting 11.6% and 11.2% of residents respectively.
-Conversely, 58.9% of residents report no medical ailments, compared to 63.4% across Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over, at 22.5% (2,372 people), compared to 15.4% in Rest of NSW.
-Health outcomes among seniors present challenges broadly consistent with the general population's health profile.
+The prevalence of common health conditions is notable across both younger and older age groups.
+Private health cover stands at approximately 52% of the total population (~5,518 people), slightly higher than the average SA2 area.
+Mental health issues and arthritis were found to be the most common medical conditions, affecting 11.6% and 11.2% of residents respectively.
+However, 58.9% of residents reported being completely clear of medical ailments compared to 63.4% across Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 22.5% (2,372 people), compared to the 15.4% in Rest of NSW.
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health